Mosunmolaganiyu/LITA_Capstone_Project/README.md

   - Customer Data: This dataset offers an in-depth analysis of customer subscription patterns and revenue, uncovering key drivers behind trends and preferred subscriptions across diverse customer groups.

+### Data Sources
+---
+The primary sources of the Data used are "Data Sales.cvs" and "Customer .csv" files, which were provided on the Ladies in Tech.
+LMS platform specifically for the purpose of this project.

+### Tools Used
+Below are the tools used for this project;
+  - Microsoft Excel

+      1. For Data Cleaning
+      2. For Analysis
+      3. For Data Visualization

+  - SQL: Structured Query Language for Querying of Data
+  - Power BI

+      1. For Data Cleaning
+      2. For Data Visualization.